awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/flexible-payment-scheduler.md

 ## Reporting for Flexible Payment Scheduler<a name="fps-reporting"></a>

-Reporting for private offers with flexible payment schedules is in the [Monthly Billed Revenue Report](https://docs.aws.amazon.com/marketplace/latest/userguide/monthly-billed-revenue-report.html), under **Contracts Created with Flexible Payment Schedules**\.
+Reporting for private offers with flexible payment schedules is in the [Section 4: Contracts with Flexible Payment Schedule](monthly-billed-revenue-report.md#section-4-contracts-with-flexible-payments), of the monthly billed revenue report\.